9: Chromosomal Disorders

 For this problem, deletion mutants have been generated for a chromosome containing six genes.
 Your goal is to analyze the phenotypic data resulting from these deletions and determine the correct linear order of the genes.

-There are six (6) genes, E, K, M, R, T, and X, closely linked in a single chromosome.
+There are six (6) genes, E, F, G, M, P, and Z, closely linked in a single chromosome.
 However, their order is unknown.
 In the region, five (5) deletions have been identified.
 These deletions uncover recessive alleles of the genes as follows:

 What is the correct order of the six (6) genes?